emanuelepicas/HackingStuff/hackWIFIWPA2/instruction.md

 $ airmon-ng start wlan0
 ```

-Once it's enable run the command to monitor all the Wi-Fi signal nearby
+Once it's enable run the command to monitor all the Wi-Fi signal nearby ***wlan0*** will become wlan0mon due to the previous command

 ```
-$airodump-ng wlan0
+$airodump-ng wlan0mon
 ```

-choose a connection that you want to try
+Choose a connection that you want to try

-***I suggest to use meanwhile a file, in which you save notes during all the process, this will be helpful for the next steps.***
+***I suggest to use meanwhile all the process a file, in which you save notes during all the process, this will be helpful for the next steps.***

 create a directory, in which you will save the file.cap that will be generated during the dumps.